patrickenfuego/FFEncoder/README.md

 ### Exclusive to SDR Content 1080p and Below

 - `merange` - The default value of 57 is a bit much for 1080p content, and it slows the encode with no noticeable gain.
 Value is set to 44.
-For 720p content, merange could lowered even more to 26
+For 720p content, merange could lowered even more

 &nbsp;

 ## Audio Options

-FFEncoder now supports the mapping/transcoding of 2 distinct audio streams to the output file.
-For audio that is transcoded, the primary audio stream is used, as this stream is generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**.
+FFEncoder supports the mapping/transcoding of 2 distinct audio streams to the output file.
+For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**.

 FFEncoder currently supports the following audio options wih the `-Audio`/`-Audio2` parameters.
 If the `-AudioBitrate`/`-AudioBitrate2` parameters are present, the chosen codec will be transcoded at that bitrate.
 Otherwise, FFEncoder will scan the input for an existing stream which matches the `-Audio` parameter input and copy it; if one is not found, the primary stream will be transcoded to the selected format at the default bitrates listed below:

-**NOTE:** To copy Dolby Atmos streams, you **must** be using the latest ffmpeg build, **or the script will fail**
+**NOTE:** To copy Dolby Atmos streams, you **must** be using the latest ffmpeg build **or the script will fail**

 | Type         | Values           | Default        | Description                                                                                                                            |
 | ------------ | ---------------- | -------------- | -------------------------------------------------------------------------------------------------------------------------------------- |